rbontekoe/BAWJ/docs/src/chapter5.md

-# 5. Create and test Infrastructure.jl
+# 5. Create and Test Infrastructure.jl

 The Infrastructure has functions that refer to the outer world.
 For example:
 - JSON data that has to converted to Julia objects or visa versa,